ARMmbed/mbed-client/README.md

 ### Update

-Periodically or based on certain events within the LWM2M Client or initiated by the LWM2M Server, the LWM2M Client updates its registration information with the LWM2M Server by sending an **Update** operation to the LWM2M Server.
+Periodically or based on certain events within the client or initiated by the LWM2M Server, the client updates its registration information with the LWM2M Server by sending an **Update** operation to the LWM2M Server.
 This is how you can update your registration:

 ```